Dan-T24n/ESG-classifier/readme.md

 Each report is a pdf file.
 Each page is a record.
 There are about 2000 pages and 50 reports.

-- parsing pdf: important step, some pages are not parse correctly due to charts, tables, etc.
+- parsing pdf: important step, some pages are not parse correctly due to charts, graphics, etc.
-- improve parsing with OCR could help, but too slow.
+- improve parsing with OCR could help, but too slow (10s/page)

-Data folder is ignored with git
+Data folder is not tracked for data privacy.

 # Code